 1. Chinesischer Turm (Munich): There are a lot of great beer gardens in Munich, but on a sunny day, my favorite is the Chinesischer Turm (Chinese Tower) beer garden, in the center of the Englischer Garten, Munich’s largest park.
 The beer garden surrounds a pagoda-style wooden tower, where oompa-oompa bands sometimes play.
 On a sunny afternoon, as many as 7,000 people can sit in the dappled sunlight under huge Chestnut trees and enjoy the excellent local Hofbräu beer.

 Another Photo Array: As it turns out, many of my favorite cities happen to be located on rivers.
 By a process of association, I now have a number of favorite rivers, as well.
-Here some pictures of a few of my favorite rivers.
+Here are some pictures of a few of my favorite rivers.